Link-/gh-token/README.md

 > Create an installation access token for a GitHub app from your terminal

 [Creates an installation access token](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) that enables a GitHub App to make authenticated API requests for the app's installation on an organization or individual account.
-Installation tokens expire 10 minutes from the time you create them.
+Installation tokens expire 1 hour from the time you create them.
 Using an expired token produces a status code of `401 - Unauthorized`, and requires creating a new installation token.

 ![ghtoken demo](./images/ghtoken.png)